itwasalwaysyou/itwasalwaysyou/README.md

 ### Hi There 👋

-Senior student @University of Minnesota majoring in computer science
+CS Senior student @University of Minnesota

 👥 working in the Knowledge Computing Lab